 McDonald was a tireless researcher and writer, producing over 20 volumes throughout her career.
 Her first book, Rockhampton: A history of City and District was published in 1981, and her most recent text, The Moving Mind: The Life of Henry Arthur Kellow, 1881-1935, was published in 2016 shortly after her 100thbirthday.
 She was appointed Rockhampton Historians from 1976 to 1980 and Gladstone Historian from 1984 to 1987.
 Her enthusiastic approach to history earned her many accolades, including a Doctor of Letters from Central Queensland University in 2000, nomination as a Fellow of the Federation of Australian Historical Societies in 2005, and the 2007 John Douglas Kerr Medal of Distinction.

 McDonald’s fervour for history extended into organisational management.
 She served on the Queensland Heritage Council, was long-term member and President of the Rockhampton & District Historical Society, and Patron of the Professional Historians Association (Queensland).
 She was one of PHA (Qld)’s earliest members, commencing in 1991.
-In 1995 the Commonwealth awarded McDonald an Order of Australia Medal in acknowledgment of her service to the Rockhampton & District Historical Society and to historical research by awarding her an Order of Australia Medal.
+In 1995 the Commonwealth awarded McDonald an Order of Australia Medal in acknowledgment of her service to the Rockhampton & District Historical Society and to historical research.

 Dr McDonald is survived by her children Donal, Roger and Gavin, and their respective families, and was farewelled in Rockhampton on Friday 30 June 2017.
 The Professional Historians Association (Qld) extends its condolences to McDonald’s family, colleagues and friends.